-Sarah has worked at Sheffield Hallam University since September 2012.
-Prior to this she worked for Lambert Smith Hampton for approximately six years as an Associate Director specialising in the area of Valuation.
-Whilst in this role she undertook valuations for a range of property types for purposes such as secure lending, company accounts and pension funds.
+Sarah has worked at Sheffield Hallam University since 2012.
+Prior to this she worked in real estate practice specialising in the area of Valuation.
+Whilst in this role she undertook valuations for a range of property types, for purposes including secured lending, asset valuations and consultancy.

 Her previous experience within the private sector allows her to offer the technical, commercial and personal skills to prepare students for a successful career as a chartered surveyor by translating professional experience into an academic context.

-Sarah teaches the core valuation principles through to the application of valuation in practice, incorporating the professional body standards and ethics.
-Subject areas include data collection and market analysis, conventional methods of valuation, discounted cash flow analysis, valuation reporting, the effect of Landlord and Tenant legislation on value, surrender and lease renewal, marriage value, Leasehold Reform, Compulsory Purchase, Asset Valuation and non-domestic rating.
+Sarah teaches the core valuation and asset management modules at both undergraduate and postgraduate level.
+This includes the application of valuation in practice, incorporating the professional body standards and ethics.
+Subject areas include data collection and market analysis, conventional methods of valuation, discounted cash flow analysis, valuation reporting, and statutory issues.
+Sarah also teaches Economics across all Built Environment courses at Level 4.

 Department of the Natural and Built Environment

-CPD Delivery to external bodies; Academic Support Tutor; Participation in recruitment events.
+CPD Delivery to external bodies; Academic Advisor; Participation in recruitment events.